Understanding the Competition Requirements

 The euphonium demands precise control over several physical systems.
 Focus on these core areas during your technical preparation:

 Incorporate these fundamentals into a daily routine.
 Even five minutes per area will compound into significant improvement over weeks.
+For more detailed exercises, refer to the International Euphonium Society’s library of etudes.

 Developing Musical Interpretation and Expression

 • Create dynamic contrast: A performance that stays at one volume is flat.
 Map out a dynamic plan for each section — where to crescendo, where to pull back, where to surprise the listener.
+Mark dynamic swells and dips in your music with colored pencils.

 • Phrasing and breath marks: Breathe only at logical musical points.
 Mark your part with phrase arcs to visualize the shape.
 Connect notes within a phrase and leave a small silence between phrases for clarity.
+Practice singing the phrase before playing it to internalize the shape.

 Mental and Emotional Preparation